(Updated November 2015)

 Australia also exports a significant amount of energy in mineral products.
 Exports of aluminium metal* alone embed some 27 TWh of electricity per year, about 11% of the country's total gross production.
 Some 39 TWh is used in non-ferrous metals (aluminium smelter production uses 29 TWh/yr), over half of the industry total of 79 TWh in 2013.

 Most of the growth in value-adding manufacturing in the past 20 years has come from industries which are energy- and particularly electricity-intensive.
 The growth has occurred in Australia because of relatively low electricity prices coupled with high reliability of supply and the proximity of natural resources such as bauxite/alumina.

-Of this gross amount, about 15 TWh is used by the power stations themselves, leaving 234 TWh actually sent out (net production).
-Then about 12.6 TWh is lost or used in transmission and 12 more in energy sector consumption, leaving 209 TWh for final consumption (or 182 TWh apart from aluminium exports).*
+Of the gross amount of 249 TWh in 2013, about 16 TWh is used by the power stations themselves, leaving 233 TWh actually sent out (net production).
+Then about 15 TWh is lost or used in transmission and 12 more in energy sector consumption, leaving 206 TWh for final consumption (or 182 TWh apart from aluminium exports).*

 Most of this is associated with the grid-connected National Electricity Market (NEM) in the southeast and east of the country (see below), the second grid being the South West Interconnected Supply area in Western Australia.
 A smaller grid is in the Pilbara.

 In 2013, 69 TWh was from black coal, 92 TWh from brown coal, hence 64.65% was produced from coal, 53 TWh (21.3%) from natural gas, 18 TWh (7.2%) from hydro and 11 TWh (4.4%) from wind (IEA data).